-3. Building Massing39
+3. Building Massing42

 - a.
 Buildings that are longer than 75 feet must be designed so as to appear as multiple structures through the use of varied roof forms, building projections or architectural details. - b.
 Buildings that are longer than 100 feet must provide no less than 10 lineal feet of a pedestrian arcade or covered porch with minimum dimensions of 8 feet in any direction.
 Exterior Mmetal columns are prohibited.
 Exterior Columns must include a base and a capital, and must generally align with story heights.
 Two-story exterior columns are prohibited.
-All exterior columns must be traditional in style.
+All exterior columns must be traditional in style. - c.

-c.
 The apparent exterior floor-tofloor height of each story of a building may not exceed 12 feet.
-Individual floors must be delineated on the building facade through the use of window placement and horizontal details.
+Individual floors must be delineated on the building facade through the use of window placement and horizontal details. - d.
+Buildings must have at least one building projection on the front facade below the eave line.